 - How much one drug costs vs. another

 This is all important information to provide to a patient in real-time, during treatment.

 For example, it can prevent a provider from ordering a medication that is not on the patient’s insurance formulary.
 Not an uncommon scenario in the industry, a patient may not take the medication at all if they cannot afford it.

 As a result, the patient does not receive optimal care.
 They will either not take a drug that they need, or will deal with the inefficiencies of ordering a new medication.

 Highly functional e-prescribing features may even present alternatives to drugs that are not on formulary.
 That way, a facility can find drugs to order that do not pose the same price issue, ensuring the patient receives the medication they need.

 Some e-prescribing tools are fairly functional, but may lack the speed and efficiencies to best support prescribers during hectic clinical environment.

 The most effective e-prescribing tools allow a facility to streamline the process as much as possible to free providers up to attend to their other responsibilities.

-Here are a few great ways e-prescribing solutions can promote maximum efficiency:
+Here are a few ways that effective e-prescribing solutions can be very user-friendly:

 Template Your Work